Where are they now? Barcelona’s 8 La Masia debutants from 08-09

 With Victor Valdes well established as Barça’s No.1, and newly-signed Jose Pinto and Jorquera also ahead of him, Oier was always going to struggle for game time.

-Oier, once capped by Spain at U19 level, made 119 appearances for Barça B but left Catalonia for Granada in 2014 but was loaned out to Real Sociedad a year later and loaned out again in 2017 to Levante, who he went on to join permanently.
+Oier, once capped by Spain at Under-19 level, made 119 appearances for Barca B but left Catalonia for Granada in 2014.
+He was subsequently loaned out to Real Sociedad a year later and loaned out again in 2017 to Levante, who he went on to join permanently.

 Pique had been with Barcelona since 1997, but before he could sign a professional contract with his boyhood club, Manchester United moved in to take the promising teenager away in 2004 with the promise of first-team football.